 Introduction

-The mission-driven approach is a new trend in R&I policy making and was one of the key novelties brought by Horizon Europe Regulation to address global challenges facing our society.
+Introduction

+EU Missions aim to address some of the greatest challenges facing our society.
+They set clear, measurable, and time-bound targets, to focus and integrate actions towards common goals.
+Rooted in research and innovation, missions aim to tackle societal challenges with systemic solutions, leading to societal transformations and social impact.

 Horizon Europe identified five Mission Areas where challenges could be effectively addressed in a mission-based approach.
+Within these areas, the following five EU Missions were defined using the Mission criteria of the Horizon Europe legal base and formally launched through a Commission Communication in September 2021 together with implementation plans laying down their detailed objectives, specific interventions, investment strategy and performance indicators for each mission :

-The following five EU Missions were formally launched through a Commission Communication in September 2021, based on reports from dedicated Mission Boards that assessed the maturity of technological and social innovation in these areas: Adaptation to Climate Change: support at least 150 European regions, local authorities and communities to become climate resilient by 2030;
+Adaptation to Climate Change: support at least 150 European regions, local authorities and communities to become climate resilient by 2030;

 Cancer: improving the lives of more than 3 million people by 2030 through prevention, cure and for those affected by cancer including their families, to live longer and better;

 100 Climate-Neutral and Smart cities by 2030;

 Restore our Ocean and Waters by 2030;

 A Soil Deal for Europe: 100 living labs and lighthouses to lead the transition towards healthy soils by 2030.

-For each EU Mission, detailed Mission Implementation Plans were drafted, using the Mission criteria of the Horizon Europe legal base as starting point.
+The EU Missions contribute to key EU policy priorities such as the European Clean Industrial Deal, Europe’s Beating Cancer Plan, NextGenerationEU, the EU Industrial Strategy and A Europe fit for the Digital Age, amongst others.

 The five EU Missions focus on systemic societal transformation, requiring inclusivity, co-design, scaling up, deployment and societal involvement in generating solutions for major societal challenges driven by EU policy considerations.
-The five EU Missions work by setting clear, measurable, and time-bound targets, thus focusing and integrating actions towards common goals.
-These actions are clearly presented in the HE Work Programmes 2021-2022, 2023-2024 and 2025.

-Building on the previous HE Work Programmes, the EU Missions continue to help deliver key EU policy priorities such as the European Clean Industrial Deal, Europe’s Beating Cancer Plan, NextGenerationEU, the EU Industrial Strategy and A Europe fit for the Digital Age, amongst others.
+Since 2021, the five EU Missions work programme parts contain actions to support the full implementation of missions according to their implementation plans.

-The Missions Work Programme 2026-2027 part contains actions for all the five EU Missions as well as further actions to support the full implementation of EU Missions according to their implementation plans, including synergistic actions between the Missions and other Horizon Europe instruments.
-Furthermore, the EU Missions Work Programme 2026-2027 is also focusing on the challenges highlighted in the 2023 Commission Communication.
+The Missions Work Programme 2026-2027 part contains actions for all the five EU Missions, cross-cutting actions, as well as synergistic actions between the Missions and other Horizon Europe instruments.
+Furthermore, it contains actions aiming to address the challenges highlighted in the 2023 Commission Communication on the assessment of EU Missions .

-Additionally, the five EU Missions will need to be implemented in close synergy with funding, programmes and strategies both at Member State / Associated Country and regional level, as well as with civil society and the private sector.
+Critical to the success of the missions will be the extent of wide engagement across the EU and Associated Countries and beyond, civil society and the private sector.

 Calls for proposals